'Only Bibi' no more: Why does Israel's Netanyahu want to power-share?

 Most people expected the experienced Netanyahu to cobble together a ruling coalition, so his failure to do so - twice - looks weak, in a country that puts a high premium on strength.

-It may be too soon to proclaim the end of the Netanyahu era, but it does look like the beginning of the end.
+It is too soon to proclaim the end of the Netanyahu era, but it may be the beginning of the end.

 For a decade Netanyahu - who turns 70 in a month - dominated Israel’s airwaves, news cycles and social media platforms and was the only Israeli prime minister that many world leaders had ever dealt with.